minihorsematt/shiny-octo-doodle/README.md

 ### Drips Lead Insert Process

 To submit leads to Drips, a properly formatted `CSV` file must be uploaded to [this](https://s3.console.aws.amazon.com/s3/buckets/drips-leads/?region=us-east-2&tab=overview) S3 bucket.
-The name of the file is irrelevant, but the file type (CSV) and headers must match **exactly**.
+The name of the file is irrelevant, but the file type must be `CSV` and headers must match **exactly** with the following:
   * `phone`
   * `email`
   * `first_name`